testophobia/testophobia/README.md

   - `keypress` - send a keypress event from the target element

-    - `keyCode`: (number) the keyCode for the key event being dispatched
+    - `key`: (string) the KeyboardEvent key for the key event being dispatched.

   - `hover` - hover the mouse over the specified target